eduardiazf/bazel-docker-go/README.md

 _go_image_repos()
 ```
-Now you can run the following code to generate BUILD.bazel
+Now, you can run the following code to generate BUILD.bazel

 ```
 bazel run //:gazelle
 ```
-This will create our BUILD.bazel and we can use it to update it.
+This will create our BUILD.bazel and we can also use it to update it.

 >packages/hello/BUILD.bazel